List of chess variants

 Gliński's hexagonal chess by Władysław Gliński (1936) was popular in Eastern Europe with a reported half-million players.

-This is a list of chess variants.
+This page is a list of chess variants.
 Many thousands of variants exist.
 The 2007 catalogue The Encyclopedia of Chess Variants estimates that there are well over 2,000, and many more were considered too trivial for inclusion in the catalogue.

 Contemporary chess variants

 The chess variants listed below are derived from chess by changing one or more of the many rules of the game.
 The rules can be grouped into categories, from the most innocuous (starting position) to the most dramatic (adding chance/randomness to the gameplay after the initial piece placement).
 If a variant changes rules from multiple categories, it belongs to the sub-section below corresponding to the later-listed category.